 STEP 4: Checking For Trouble Codes

-Whenever I diagnose I no-start condition, I usually don't check for trouble codes because most no-start problems usually don't leave a trouble code.
+Whenever I'm diagnosing a no-start condition, I don't usually check for trouble codes since most engine no-start problems don't usually leave a trouble code.

-But in this case I ended up hooking up my generic scan tool because all of my test results were pointing to a defective crankshaft position sensor and I was wanting to know if there was a crankshaft position sensor trouble code stored in the fuel injection computer's memory.
+But in this case, I ended up hooking up my generic scan tool because all my test results pointed to a bad crankshaft position (CKP) sensor and I wanted to know if there was a crankshaft position sensor trouble code stored in the fuel injection computer's memory.

-So, I told my friends that I needed to run down to a friend's auto repair shop to get the wiring diagram to test the cam and crank sensors and that this meant coming back the next day.
+So I told my friends that I would have to run to a friend's auto repair shop to get the wiring diagram to test the CMP and CKP sensors and that meant I would come back the next day.

-STEP 5: Testing The Cam And Crank Position Sensors
+STEP 5: Testing The CMP And CKP Sensors

-It's also been my experience that when the fuel injection computer registers a cam or a crank sensor trouble code, you have to test them both.
-There have been times I've gotten a trouble code for a cam sensor and it turned out to be a failed crank sensor (and vice-versa).
-So, I've gotten in the habit of testing them both to make sure I'm gonna' replace the one that's bad and causing the problem.
+There have been times when I've gotten a CMP sensor trouble code and it turned out to be a failed CKP sensor (and vice versa).
+So I've made a habit of testing them both to make sure I'm replacing the one that's bad and causing the problem.

-To test the camshaft and crankshaft position sensors, I followed the instructions in these 2 tutorials:
+To test the camshaft and crankshaft position sensors, I followed the instructions in these two tutorials: